 Revocation of Delegation

-The Board may by instrument in writing, revoke wholly or in part any delegation made under this clause, and may amend or repeal any decision made by such body or person under this clause.
+The Board may by instrument in writing, revoke wholly or in part any delegation made under this clause and may amend or repeal any decision made by such body or person under this clause.

 BY-LAWS

 The By-Laws are the key “delegated legislation” of the Branch.
-These are key rule and policy documents which can address a whole range of issues for a Branch.
+These are key policy documents which can address a whole range of issues for a Branch.
 The By-Laws must be consistent with the SLSQ and SLSA Constitutions and Regulations.

 Board to Formulate By-Laws